IREC Berlin

 The Allied air raids didn’t spare either Kaiser.
 The difference was in what came next.
 Kaiser Wilhelm’s ruined spire was preserved intentionally, turning destruction into a symbol of peace.
 Kaiser Friedrich’s ruins were cleared, its story continuing not in stone but in community life.

-The twist: same architect, same spirit
+The twist: same wounds, same spirit

 What they share